kopia/kopia/site/content/docs/Features/_index.md

 ### API Server

-Kopia can be run in a server mode, in which case it exposes a HTTP API that can be used to build client tools that can trigger snapshots, get their status and access snapshotted data.
+Kopia can be run in a server mode, in which case it exposes an HTTP API that can be used to build client tools that can trigger snapshots, get their status and access snapshotted data.

 ### Disaster Recovery